flatironinstitute/SlurmUtil/README.md

 ```
 After the data has been successfully restored, you can then proceed to restart InfluxDB.

-## Environment setup
+##Environment setup
-### Slurm, Python and gcc
+### Required Modules
-The module can be used to install necessary packages and libraries such as
+The module facilitates the installation of required packages and libraries, including
 ```
 module add slurm gcc/11.2.0 python/3.10
 ```

-### Python virutal environment:
+### Python Virutal Environment:
-Create and install packages within a Python virtual environment.
+Create and install Python packages within a Python virtual environment.
 ```
 cd <dir>
 python -m venv --system-site-packages env_slurm22_p310